Ptujec/LaunchBar/Todoist-Inbox/README.md

 You need an API-Token for this action, which you can find when you scroll all the way to the bottom in Todoists [integration settings](https://todoist.com/app/settings/integrations).
 You will be prompted to add it on the first run.

-Hit `⇧ ↩` (shift + return) to get to the settings.[^ Shift is not the best choice but the only possible in this action.]
-You can change the API-Token, refresh preloaded data (stored in `~/Library/Application Support/LaunchBar/Action Support`) and decide whether to always open a newly created task automatically.
+Hit `⇧ ↩` (shift + return) to get to the settings.
+You can change the API-Token, refresh/reset preloaded data and decide whether to always open a newly created task automatically.

 ## Download & Update